pedrojunqueira/da-100/README.md

 - Relationships and cardinality
 	- Power BI has the concept of directionality to a relationship
 	- This direction indicates how the filter propagates between tables
-	- The rule is that if propagates from the one to the many side of the relationship
+	- The default rule is that it propagates from the one to the many side of the relationship
 	- Cardinalities can be
 		- One-to-many or Many-to-One (same)
 		- One-to-One: Unique value in both tables.
 Indicates that there are space to de-normalize the model and a redundant relationship exists